EFCC arrests another suspect on FBI list – Daily Trust

 The commission in collaboration with FBI arrested Oluwatosin in Kaduna on the 29th of August, 2019.

-Addressing a press conference on Thursday, the Zonal Head of EFCC in charge of Sokoto, Kebbi and Zamfara state, Abdullahi Lawal, said the suspect, 31 years old was arrested in a luxury house believed to be a proceed of fraud.
+Addressing a press conference on Thursday, the Zonal Head of EFCC in charge of Sokoto, Kebbi and Zamfara state, Abdullahi Lawal, said the suspect, 31, was arrested in a luxury house believed to be a proceed of fraud.

 NOMINATE AFRICAN OF THE YEAR 2019